shannon-greenlight/bonkulator/code/README.md

 1. Go to the code/Bonkulator folder and open a power shell if on Windows, or open a Terminal if you are on the Mac.
 2. Type: git clone https://github.com/shannon-greenlight/Arduino-Libs.git
 3. Rename the resulting Arduino-Libs folder : libraries.
-4. Keep this folder up to date uising: git pull.
+4. Keep this folder up to date using: git pull.

 If you are using a Mac, you must call the .sh files from a Terminal window.
 Use the form ./filename.sh to execute the .sh file.
 Use the following instructions to open a Terminal window in the code folder: